Sirius-AI-dev/pg-utilities/README.md

 ### `ub.util_build_template`

 Converts a template string with placeholders (`{$.<key>}`) and control statements (`{$if:}`, `{$for:}`) into a final text using parameters from a `sourceMapping` object.
 Supports nested statements.
+Useful to build dynamic HTML templates (e-mails, posts), markdown documents and any other text documents

 **Parameters:**